 Each of our eight residence halls has between 4 and 13 communities which we call "houses."
 About 50 students live in each house, which can be an entire floor of a hall or portion of a floor.
 All have common bathrooms and hallways.
 Most also have lounges.
 Residents are active in intramural sports teams, house governments, house meetings, special activities and more.

-The six co-ed residence halls are Bender, Campbell, Dancer, Noehren, Rider and Shull.
-All-female halls include Hagemann and Lawther.
+The seven co-ed residence halls are Bender, Campbell, Dancer, Hagemann, Noehren, Rider and Shull.
+Lawther is our all-female hall.
 The co-ed halls have all-male and all-female houses, as well as co-ed houses in Noehren and Rider.

 *Lofts are provided in Campbell, Hagemann, Lawther, Panther Village, ROTH and Shull Halls

-Community living options are for students wishing to live in an environment with others who share similar interests and commitments.
+Do you want to live in an environment with other students who share similar interests and commitments?
 Options available include:

-New!
-Business Learning Community (Rider Hall): The Princeton Review has recognized the College of Business Administration as a "Best Business School" for six consecutive years.
+Business Learning Community (Rider Hall): The Princeton Review has recognized the College of Business Administration as a "Best Business School" for eight consecutive years.
 Students living in this learning community can expect to find a focus on skill development in the areas of management, business administration and entrepreneurship in an environment that focuses on exploring various majors, careers, and opportunities in the business world.
-First year students living in this community will be enrolled in at least one academic course with their housemates.

-New!
 Elementary / Early Childhood Education Learning Community (Lawther Hall): UNI's College of Education (COE) is known for having some of the most innovative teacher education programs in the country.
 Students in this learning community can expect to see a focus on educational topics related to elementary and early childhood education.
-First year students living in this community will be enrolled in at least one academic course with their housemates.

-New!
 Music Learning Community (Noehren Hall): The music learning community’s philosophy is to promote an understanding of music as a universal language.
 The community will support students in their development of an appreciation of music in a culturally diverse world.
 Students living in this community will participate in activities to prepare them for productive lives as teachers, performers, composers, scholars, and citizens.
-First year students living in this community will be enrolled in at least one academic course with their housemates.

 Honors Learning Community (Campbell Hall): The honors learning community strives to provide outstanding educational, social, and leadership opportunities outside of the classroom.
 Acceptance into the honors college is required.